-An over-stressed executive of a nonprofit ministry asked me, “How can I be a better leader for Christ?”
+An over-stressed executive of a nonprofit ministry asked me, “How can I be spiritually healthy?
+What can I do to be a better leader for Christ?”

 “Don’t hurry,” I replied.
 Repeating words that my mentor Dallas Willard said to me in a seminary class, I said, “You need to ruthlessly eliminate hurry from your life.”

 Then I added, “In order to eliminate hurry you’ll need to practice Sabbath.
 Regularly, you need to set aside a large block of time to be unhurried and unproductive.
 Do nothing.
 Don’t try to make anything happen.
 Relax.
 Pray.
 Enjoy God and your family.”

 I concluded, “Somebody suggested it’d be a good idea to do this one day a week!”

 My advice caught him off guard and led to a fruitful conversation and time of prayer about his pace of life and ministry and how he could learn to trust God more.